-A. Within thirty (30) days following the date of service of this order, respondents shall:
+A. Within thirty (30) days following the date of service of this order, respondent shall:

-- 1. Determine to whom respondents disclosed on the original TILA disclosure an annual percentage rate that was miscalculated by more than one quarter of one percentage point below the annual percentage rate determined in accordance with Section 226.22 of Regulation Z, 12 CFR 226.22, or that disclosed a finance charge that was miscalculated by more than one dollar below the finance charge determined in accordance with Section 226.4 of Regulation Z, 12 CFR 226.4, so that each such person will not be required to pay a finance charge in excess of the finance charge actually disclosed or the dollar equivalent of the annual percentage rate actually disclosed, whichever is lower, plus a tolerance of one quarter of one percentage point; - 2.
-Calculate a lump sum refund and a monthly payment adjustment, if applicable, in accordance with Section 108(e) of the TILA, 15 U.S.C.
-1607(e); - 3.
-Mail a refund check to each eligible consumer in the amount determined above, along with Attachment 1; and payments to be adjusted.
+1. Determine to whom respondent disclosed on the original TILA disclosure an annual percentage rate that was miscalculated by more than one quarter of one percentage point below the annual percentage rate determined in accordance with Section 226.22 of Regulation Z, 12 CFR 226.22, or that disclosed a finance charge that was miscalculated by more than one dollar below the finance charge determined in accordance with Section 226.4 of Regulation Z, 12 CFR 226.4, so that each such person will not be required to pay a finance charge in excess of the finance charge actually disclosed or the dollar equivalent of the annual percentage rate actually disclosed, whichever is lower, plus a tolerance of one quarter of one percentage point;

+2. Calculate a lump sum refund and a monthly payment adjustment, if applicable, in accordance with Section 108(e) of the TILA, 15 U.S.C.
+1607(e);

+3. Mail a refund check to each eligible consumer in the amount determined above, along with Attachment 1; and

-4. Provide the Federal Trade Commission with a list of each such consumer, the amount of the refund, the number of payments refunded, the amount of adjustment for future payments and the number of future
+4. Provide the Federal Trade Commission with a list of each such consumer, the amount of the refund, the number of payments refunded, and amount of adjustment for future payments and the number of future payments to be adjusted.

-B. No later than fifteen (15) days following the date of service of this order, respondents shall provide the Federal Trade Commission with the name and address of three independent accounting firms, with which they, their officers, employees, attorneys, agents, and franchisees have no business relationship.
-Staff for the Division of Credit Practices of the FTC shall then have the sole discretion to choose one of the firms ("independent agent") and so advise respondents;
+B. No later than fifteen (15) days following the date of service of this order, respondent shall provide the Federal Trade Commission with the name and address of three independent accounting firms, with which it, its officers, employees, attorneys, agents, and franchisees have no business relationship.
+Staff for the Division of Credit Practices of the FTC shall then have the sole discretion to choose one of the firms ("independent agent") and so advise respondent;

-C. Within thirty (30) days following the date of adjustments made pursuant to this section, respondents shall direct the independent agent to review a statistically-valid sample of refunds.
-Respondents shall provide the Federal Trade Commission with a certified letter from the independent agent confirming that respondents have complied with

-Part II.Â. of this order;
+C. Within thirty (30) days following the date of adjustments made pursuant to this section, respondent shall direct the independent agent to review a statistically-valid sample of refunds.
+Respondent shall provide the Federal Trade Commission with a certified letter from the independent agent confirming that respondent has complied with part II.A. of this order;

-D. All costs associated with the administration of the refund program and payment of refunds shall be borne by the respondents.
+D. All costs associated with the administration of the refund program and payment of refunds shall be borne by the respondent.

-It is further ordered that respondents, their successors and assigns, shall maintain for at least five (5) years from the date of service of this order and, upon thirty (30) days advance written request, make available to the Federal Trade Commission for inspection and copying all documents and other records necessary to demonstrate fully their compliance with this order.
+It is further ordered that respondent, its successors and assigns, shall maintain for at least five (5) years from the date of service of this order and, upon thirty (30) days advance written request, make available to the Federal trade Commission for inspection and copying all documents and other records necessary to demonstrate fully its compliance with this order.

-It is further ordered that respondents, their successors and assigns, shall distribute a copy of this order to any present or future officers and managerial employees having responsibility with respect to the subject matter of this order and that respondents, their successors and assigns, shall secure from each such person a signed statement acknowledging receipt of said order.
+It is further ordered that respondent, its successors and assigns, shall distribute a copy of this order to any present or future officers and managerial employees having responsibility with respect of the subject matter of this order and that respondent, its successors and assigns, shall secure from each such person a signed statement acknowledging receipt of said order.

-It is further ordered that respondents, for a period of five (5) years following the date of service of this order, shall promptly notify the Commission at least thirty (30) days prior to any proposed change in their corporate structure such as dissolution, assignment, or sale resulting in the emergence of a successor corporation, the creation or dissolution of subsidiaries or affiliates, or any other change in the corporation that may affect compliance obligations arising out of the order.
+It is further ordered that respondent, for a period of five (5) years following the date of service of this order, shall promptly notify the Commission at least thirty (30) days prior to any proposed change in its corporate structure such as dissolution, assignment, or sale resulting in the emergence of a successor corporation, the creation or dissolution of subsidiaries or affiliates, or any other change in the corporation that may affect compliance obligations arising out of the order.